-The North Sea Energy Law Programme is a dynamic part-time accredited master which brings together the combined knowledge of not one, but four highly-ranked European universities.
+The NSELP is a dynamic part-time accredited master which brings together the combined knowledge of not one, but four highly-ranked European universities.
 The Universities of Groningen (The Netherlands), Oslo (Norway), Aberdeen (United Kingdom) and Copenhagen (Denmark) offer this joint degree LLM with and advanced curriculum designed to help participants gain a broader, deeper, more powerful vision of energy law.
 The programme does not only attract participants from EU countries, but also from countries such as Brazil, Ghana, Iceland, Norway, The Netherlands, and The United States.
 Many other nationalities are represented as you can see in our testimonials section.

 Leading experts in the field of energy law provide the teaching sessions which are complemented by the site visits relevant to the topic of the module.
-The unique structure allows participants to continue full-time employment and enables them to establish close relationships with fellow participants, lecturers and practitioners during those concentrated teaching blocks.
-Once the four teaching blocks are completed, you will have nine months to write and submit your master’s thesis.
+The unique structure allows participants to continue full-time employment and enables them to establish close relationships with fellow participants, lecturers and practitioners during those concentrated teaching modules.
+Once the four teaching modules are completed, there will be nine months for writing and submitting the master’s thesis.

-The two-year programme is divided into four teaching modules and a thesis module.
+Hence, this two-year programme is divided into four teaching modules and a thesis module.
 A key component of the programme is that for each teaching module the participant spends two weeks in one of the universities and concentrates on specific developments, each with a broad, international and comparative perspective.
-For each of these two-week intensive teaching blocks, we have cherry-picked the best expertise and specialist knowledge from each particular university.
+For every two-week intensive teaching module we have cherry-picked the best expertise and specialist knowledge.

 Electricity and gas: Liberalising and Regulating the Market – University of Groningen (Groningen)